-This course provides teaching, guidance, and counseling from an experienced pastor for the student who maintains a regular ministry in a local church outside the Dallas area.
+This course provides teaching, guidance, and counseling from an experienced pastor for the student who maintains a regular ministry in a local church.
 The student meets for weekly conferences with his field supervisor and both men periodically evaluate in writing the student's progress.
-This course may be taken only when the student is not enrolled in academic courses on the Seminary campus.

-Any semester or summer.
+Any summer.